mecid/mecid.github.io/_posts/2025-01-21-color-mixing-in-swiftui.md

 }
 ```

-As you can observe, I combine the user’s recent heart rate with the maximum attainable heart rate value to determine the ratio of mixing blue and red colors.
-This ratio represents the normal and elevated heart rate.
+As you can see, I combine the user’s recent heart rate with the maximal possible heart rate value to determine the ratio of mixing blue and red colors representing the normal and elevated heart rate.

 Another intriguing application of color mixing is dynamic theming opportunities.
 For instance, we can utilize color mixing to create a seamless transition between light and dark colors within the app as the day progresses.